noccer/spreadem/README.md

 this.setState(newState);
 ```

-Under the hood, how spread'em works:
+Under the hood, here's a simplified version of how spread'em works:

 ```
 export const spreadem = (object) => {